manasthakur/learn-vim/modules/module3.md

 ```vim
 set incsearch	" highlight matches as you type
 ```
-This option can be used to see which word(s) related to our search-term actually exist in the file.
+This option can be used to see which word(s) related to our search-term actually exist in the buffer.

 ### Pasting text from outside
 We can paste text copied from outside Vim using the corresponding terminal emulator's keys for pasting: